How To Measure and Increase Digital Marketing ROI

 It’s much better to build your list slowly using a signup form on your website.
 This way, your subscribers have consented to receive your emails and will be more engaged in the long run.
 If you want to speed things up, why not offer an incentive such as a special discount or a freebie to entice more users into joining your database?

 If you’re hoping to build a strong SEO strategy to drive traffic and conversions, your first step should be to optimize your onsite SEO as thoroughly as possible.
-When we talk about “onsite SEO”, we just mean making changes to areas of your website that can help you to rank higher in the search engines
+When I talk about “onsite SEO”, I just mean making changes to areas of your website that can help you to rank higher in the search engines.
+There are a few key things to consider:

-The good news is that, despite the need for consistent revision, once your basic SEO strategies are in place, they aren’t dependent on your budget.
+The good news is that, despite the need for consistent revision, once your SEO basics are in place, they aren’t dependent on your budget.
 This means that you’ll be able to secure a stream of new leads, regardless of what’s left in your pot of marketing spend.

 When it comes to social media advertising, you’re spoilt for choice.
 There are a number of platforms to choose between, each with its own unique way of doing things.
 This means that they all appeal to different kinds of users, too.